post-hero-img

 As a result, customers quickly get acquainted with your content variety and can enjoy a valuable content mix in search.
 They may not have known that you were posting videos about your products.
 Or they may discover an interesting blog post that leads them to take a closer look at the associated product.

-Complementary information example
+complementary information example

 Hierarchical information